paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 <aside class="digression" id="compressive-images"><p>Nerd fact: For responsive images I have been using [Picturefill](#), but am experimenting with [This guys’s Compressive Images](#) technique on this site. <a class="return-to-text" href="#footnote5" title="Continue reading the main text"><b>Continue reading the main text </b>&#8629;</a></p></aside>

-Lidiya’s grandfather, Sasha, is 82 years young.
-We arrived in time to help with the potato harvest; heavy work he still takes care of annually with his wife Lida.
+<p class="flush">Lidiya’s grandfather, Sasha, is 82 years young.
+We arrived in time to help with the potato harvest; heavy work he still takes care of annually with his wife Lida.</p>

 <figure>
   <img src="/assets/lidiya-and-paddy-farming.jpg" alt="Lidiya and I momentarily considering a quite, stationary, life on the land">